Kayli/logspub/politoto.md

     wisdom and are not likely to be taken in my the magical power of a deep and rumbling voice. instead, they they would tend to judge the leader on his acts and his judgment. the self-reliant person would be suspicious of easy promises and wild expectations because he has himself learned that reality is not generous but has to be approached correctly and patiently; and so he would also mistrust those who scorn reality by trying to push it, force it into fantasy or who fear it and try to over-control it. a citizenry composed of large number of such people would be something to reckon with, because they would respect reality, bend to it, work it and survive with it. best of all ... they would place most of those who hold prominent political office today back in real-estate offices, restauraunts, cigar and clothing stores which they never would have left, where it for the fantasies of the masses

+## vague terms (to clarify)

+- alt-right
+  - an abbreviation of alternative right
+  - a loosely connected far-right white nationalist movement
+  - largely online phenomenon (propaganda artifact?)
+  - originated in the united states during the early 2010s went into a decline after 2017
+  - the term is ill-defined
+    - having been used in different ways by alt-right members, media commentators, and academics
+    - usually a stub word for something bad?
+  - strong nationalism + totalitarian regime with lots of violence

 ## terminology